OPHI Summer School 2019

 - Institutions, policies, and communication.

-The Summer School will be led by OPHI Director Sabina Alkire and the OPHI team, including Adriana Conconi, Usha Kanagaratnam, Fanni Kovesdi, Corinne Mitchell, Ricardo Nogales, Christian Oldiges, Monica Pinilla and Sophie Scharlin-Pettee
+The Summer School will be led by OPHI Director Sabina Alkire and the OPHI team, including Adriana Conconi, Usha Kanagaratnam, Corinne Mitchell, Ricardo Nogales, Christian Oldiges, and Monica Pinilla

 The Summer School will consist of 10.5 days of instruction and working group sessions, taught in English.
 Each participant needs to bring a laptop with Stata to do the problem sets.
 Throughout the Summer School, participants will be actively involved in discussions and working through problem sets.
 The main course is appropriate for academics, staff of national statistical offices, international agencies, and others focused on measurement.